 B.A./M.D.
-Program, Fall 2018: The fall 2018 General Application for Admission and the School of Medicine Supplemental Application opened in August 2017.
-The application deadline for the fall 2018 class was November 1, 2017.
-All applications and application materials must be received by this date, and interview decisions were communicated in late January, with final offers of admission going out by April 1.
+Program, Fall 2020: The fall 2020 General Application for Admission and the School of Medicine Supplemental Application are NOW LIVE.
+The application deadline for the fall 2020 class is November 1, 2019.
+All applications and application materials must have been received by this date, and interview decisions will be communicated in late January, with final offers of admission going out by April 1.

-Master of Medical Science Physician Assistant Program, Spring 2019: Students interested in the MMSPA program can apply starting in May 2018.
-The application deadline for the MMSPA program is August 1, 2018 for those interested in beginning the program in spring 2019.
-Interviews will be held in late September, and offers of admission will be communicated in early October.
+Master of Medical Science Physician Assistant Program, Spring 2020: The application for the MMSPA program is NOW LIVE, and the deadline to apply was August 1, 2019.
+Interviews are typically held in late September, and offers of admission are communicated in early October.

-Master of Science in Bioinformatics Program, Fall 2018: Students interested in the MSB program can APPLY NOW.
-The application deadline for fall 2018 is May 1, 2018 (international applicants) or June 1, 2018 (U.S. citizen or permanent resident applicants).
+Master of Science in Bioinformatics Program, Spring 2020: Students interested in the MSB program can APPLY NOW.
+The application deadline for spring 2020 is November 1, 2019 (international applicants) or December 1, 2019 (U.S. citizen or permanent resident applicants).

-Master of Health Professions Education Program, Fall 2018: Students interested in the Master of Health Professions Education can APPLY NOW.
-The application deadline for fall 2018 is May 1, 2018 (international applicants) or June 1, 2018 (U.S. citizen or permanent resident applicants).
+Master of Health Professions Education Program, Spring 2020: Students interested in the Master of Health Professions Education can APPLY NOW.
+The application deadline for spring 2020 is October 1, 2019 (international applicants) or November 1, 2019 (U.S. citizen or permanent resident applicants).

-Graduate Certificate in Clinical Research, Fall 2018: Students interested in the Graduate Certificate in Clinical Research can APPLY NOW.
-The application deadline for fall 2018 is May 1, 2018 (international applicants) or June 1, 2018 (U.S. citizen or permanent resident applicants).
+Graduate Certificate in Clinical Research, Spring 2020: Students interested in the GCCR program can APPLY NOW.
+The application deadline for spring 2020 is November 1, 2019 (international applicants) or December 1, 2019 (U.S. citizen or permanent resident applicants).

-Graduate Certificate in Health Professions Education, Fall 2018: Students interested in the Graduate Certificate in Health Professions Education can APPLY NOW.
-The application deadline for fall 2018 is May 1, 2018 (international applicants) or June 1, 2018 (U.S. citizen or permanent resident applicants).
+Graduate Certificate in Health Professions Education, Spring 2020: Students interested in the Master of Health Professions Education can APPLY NOW.
+The application deadline for spring 2020 is October 1, 2019 (international applicants) or November 1, 2019 (U.S. citizen or permanent resident applicants).

 Interdisciplinary Ph.D.
-Co-Discipline in Bioinformatics, Fall 2018: The application deadline for fall 2018 is May 1, 2018 (international applicants) or June 1, 2018 (U.S. citizen or permanent resident applicants).
+Co-Discipline in Bioinformatics, Spring 2020: Students interested in the co-discipline can APPLY NOW.
+The application deadline for spring 2020 is November 1, 2019 (international applicants) or December 1, 2019 (U.S. citizen or permanent resident applicants).
 Please consult the School of Graduate Studies website by clicking here to learn more about primary and co-discipline deadlines, and please make note of application deadlines for both primary and co-disciplines.

 Interdisciplinary Ph.D.
-Primary Discipline in Bioinformatics, Fall 2018: The application deadline for those interested in pursuing the Primary Discipline in Bioinformatics through the interdisciplinary Ph.D. at UMKC is April 1, 2018.
-Students can APPLY NOW and will be notified of their admissions decision for the Primary Discipline by early May, beginning coursework in August.
+Primary Discipline in Bioinformatics, Fall 2020: The application deadline for those interested in pursuing the Primary Discipline in Bioinformatics through the interdisciplinary Ph.D. at UMKC is April 1, 2020.
+Students can apply starting in January 2020 and will be notified of their admissions decision for the Primary Discipline by early May, beginning coursework in August.

 UMKC Hospital Hill Campus